saraclohisey/maic_bpd_paper/manuscript.md

 ### Results summary
-To identify existing literature that could provide informative datasets indicating genes associated with BPD, we conducted a systematic review of published studies and pre-print manuscripts pertaining to the disease.
+To identify existing literature that could provide informative datasets indicating genes associated with BPD, we conducted a systematic review of published studies manuscripts pertaining to the disease.
 Results were extracted from identified studies, where possible, and analysed using MAIC.
 MAIC is a previously described algorithm that uses data-driven gene list weightings to produce a comprehensive ranked list of genes implicated in the disease considered.[33339864;31919360;36094347]

 ## Results